hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_print_hcaptcha_scripts', 'my_hcap_print_hcaptcha_scripts' );
 `

-= How to block hCaptcha styles everywhere except specific page? =
+= How do I block hCaptcha scripts everywhere except on a specific page? =

-For instance, to block hCaptcha styles everywhere except `contact` page, add the following code.
+An an example, to block hCaptcha scripts everywhere except on the `contact` page:

 `
 /**